allenai/ontoemma/README.md

 - -p \<model_type> (lr = logistic regression, nn = neural network)
 - -m \<model_path>
 - -c \<configuration_file>
+- -e
+- -d \<evaluation\_data\_file>
+- -g \<cuda_device>

-Example usage:
+Example usage for training:

 `python train_ontoemma.py -p lr -m model_path -c configuration_file.json`

 The above trains a logistic regression model over the training data specified in the configuration file.

+The -e flag specifies evaluation mode.
+This evaluates the specified model on an input evaluation data set with the same format as the training data.
+An example usage for evaluation:

+`python train_ontoemma.py -e -p lr -m model_path -d evaluation_data_path`

+The above evaluates the specified logistic regression model over the data given in evaluation\_data\_path.

 ## Modules

-### OntoEmma module
+### OntoEMMA module
-The module `OntoEmma` is used for accessing the training and alignment capabilities of OntoEmma.
+The module `OntoEmma` is used for accessing the training and alignment capabilities of OntoEMMA.

 #### Train mode
 In training mode, the `OntoEmma` module can use the `OntoEmmaLRModel` logistic regression module or AllenNLP to train the model